 A day sub MAY BE asked to take attendance electronically if two things are in place.

 If both of those things are in place, the day sub can use the links provided here for support.

 If no sub slip containing the password is provided, the sub will take attendance on paper on a slip provided by the office.

 You will need to be logged into LPS Google Drive to view these resources.
 See “The Portal” section above for more information about signing in.

 A long-term sub shares access with the teacher of record and should use the resources published on the SLIM page in the TeacherVUE areas.

 When you plug a Ziggi-HD document camera in to a Chrometop, the Camera app in ChromeOS should see it without any software necessary.
 (You might have to install a Camera app, found here.)
 However, the camera software does not have any of the presentation features you may desire.
-See the instructions below if you want the Presenter software.
+See the instructions below if you want the necessary software.

-The iPevo Presenter software does not really install on the device you are using.
+The iPevo Presenter or Visualizer software does not really install on the device you are using.
 It installs to your Chrome profile.
 This means it will follow you from device to device.
 You should only have to install it one time, and it will stay with you as you move from building to building.

 It will now show an image from the doc cam (instead of a video of yourself from the front facing camera).

 While you are on the LPS network if you attempt to load a web page that is restricted for students, you may notice a login & password field appear on the block page.
 LPS employees may enter their LPS credentials to access most web pages.